MinaProtocol/MIPs/MIPS/mip-zkapps.md

 is fully snarked and this state is updated in the protocol state.
 With the two- pass application model there are two ledger states that correspond to a scan state tree-first pass ledger and second pass ledger.
-When there are transactions from a block overflowing to a new scan state tree (as shown below), the second pass ledger of the first tree is assumed to be true provided ledger state after applying the remainder of the block's transaction in the second tree are true.
+When there are transactions from a block overflowing to a new scan state tree as shown in the following diagram, the second pass ledger of the first tree is assumed to be true provided ledger state after applying the remainder of the block's transaction in the second tree are true.
 Due to this impending assumption that is validated only in the SNARK proof of